EloquentStudio/filter.js/README.md

 This will render each JSON object to html and append to '#people_list' div.
 Second arg is object render function which can be customized as show above.

+NOTE: Initially where html element going to render and append must be empty.Here '#people_list' div is empty.

 Filter using link
 -----------------